 They continued to exchange fire with both Fesic and Aiden keeping Terin stuck in the middle and Fesic eventually decided to shift position hoping to get better cover against Aiden with a shot on the pilot too.
 Unfortunately for Fesic, he moved just a bit too far and opened himself up to fire from Terin.
 As they ended up in a sudden and heated shootout, Fesic finally got the upper hand and shot Terin down.
 Only to be shot down by Aiden because Fesic had again become so wrapped up in the fight with Terin that he'd lost track of Aiden.
 And with no one looking in his direction, Aiden could pick a place from which to watch the show and gun down the winner.

 Eventually, they finished up and went back to the ship where they found the others had come back from their planet jumping adventures.
 In her hospital room, the Captain had told Mikah to get dressed and then told her they were taking her on a field trip.
-As she dressed, Mikah noticed again that she didn't even have a scar where she'd been shot or operated on.
-Once she was ready, they took her out to various locations on the base, and told her to make sure to do her best to mask her psi-active energy while trying to sense the tingling feeling of other psions using their talents.
+While dressing, Mikah was surprised to see she didn't even have a scar where she'd been shot or operated on.
+When she was ready, they took her out to various locations on the base, and told her to make sure to do her best to mask her psi-active energy while trying to sense the tingling feeling of other psions using their talents.